mmeyer2k/dcrypt/README.md

 ### One Time Pad Encryption
 Fast symmetric stream encryption is available with the `\Dcrypt\Otp` class.
-`Otp` uses SHA-512 (by default) to output a keystream that is ⊕'d with the input in 512 bit chunks.
+`\Dcrypt\Otp` uses SHA-512 (by default) to output a keystream that is ⊕'d with the input in 512 bit chunks.
 ```php
 $encrypted = \Dcrypt\Otp::crypt($plaintext, $password);

 $plaintext = \Dcrypt\Otp::crypt($encrypted, $password);
 ```

-`Otp` can also be configured to use any other hashing algorithm to generate the pseudorandom keystream.
+`\Dcrypt\Otp` can also be configured to use any other hashing algorithm to generate the pseudorandom keystream.
 ```php
 $encrypted = \Dcrypt\Otp::crypt($plaintext, $password, 'whirlpool');